2023 Solar Incentives Guide for Lisle, IL - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Solar Renewable Energy Certificate (SREC): In most cases, solar systems that produce more than a predetermined (normally small) amount of electricity qualify for SRECs or similar performance-based incentives.
-SRECs and the like are typically offered at the state level.
-You can sell SRECs to your utility company or another buyer, and generally the money you make is normally considered part of your taxable income.
+- Solar Renewable Energy Certificate (SREC): Generally, solar systems that produce more than a predetermined (usually small) amount of electricity qualify for SRECs or similar performance-based incentives.
+SRECs and performance-based incentives in general are typically provided by your state government.
+You can sell SRECs to your utility company or another buyer, and this is usually considered part of your taxable income.

 Federal Solar Incentives

-Federal incentives are the type of incentives that you are most likely to have heard of.
-An incentive many people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
-The ITC is a tax credit for a predetermined percentage of your solar system's cost.
+When you think about solar incentives, you likely think of federal incentives first.
+A federal incentive that most people are likely to be familiar with is the Federal Solar Investment Tax Credit (ITC).
+The ITC is a tax credit for a certain percentage of your solar system's cost.

-To better understand how the ITC may apply to you, get in touch with your local Lisle solar panel installer and request more information.
+To find out exactly how much the ITC could save you, speak with your local Lisle solar panel installation expert.

-More information about the new Inflation Reduction Act can be found here.
-The easiest way to understand how the new Clean Energy Credit will apply to you is to talk with your local Lisle solar panel company.
+Click here to learn more about the new Inflation Reduction Act.
+To fully understand how the new Clean Energy Credit applies to you, speak with your local Lisle solar installers.

 State & Local Solar Incentives